leed25d/od_listings/README.md

 ##Other features
     -  add filtering on status (sold, pending, etc)
+    -  add filtering for house is inside of some geoJSON polygon
     -  some kind of aggregating / sorting functionality
     -  DRY up the filtering
     -  Unit testing